-Finding the perfect ghostwriter for your project probably took a lot of soul searching, research, and time.
+Finding the perfect ghostwriter for your project probably took a lot of soul-searching, research, and time.
 Congratulations!
-You are about to embark on a brand-new journey with someone who is likely to become a good friend for the next year or two.
-Although this bond will be very personal, it’s important that you create a formal agreement in writing that covers all the important elements of your working relationship.
-Please make sure a solid ghostwriter’s contract is in place before you begin.
+You are about to embark on a brand-new journey.
+Now, this new bond with your ghost will mostly likely be very personal, but you must create a formal agreement in writing, which covers all important elements of your working relationship.
+Please make sure a detailed ghostwriter’s contract is in place before you begin.

 A ghostwriter’s contract should be easy to understand and have no ambiguities or conflicting information.
-If you find it to be confusing or convoluted, you’ll know what to expect from the writer with regards to your manuscript.
+If you find it to be confusing or convoluted, you’ll know what to expect from the writer about your manuscript.

 A ghostwriter’s contract should protect the client

-If you’re writing a book and need a little help from a friendly ghost, it’s important that you are assured of a few basic rights.
+If you’re writing a book and need a little help from a friendly ghost, you must be assured of a few basic rights.
 Whether you hire me or another ghostwriter, please make sure these rights are covered.